josiest/songwriting/songs/This Is How I Feel/lyrics.md

 Do I say it's about time
 And leave it all behind

-But it would be untrue
+But I don't want to
 'Cause this is how I feel
 ~Like I wanna make things right
 ~Again with you